cnabio/cnab-spec/401-installation-state.md

 The word _claim_ was chosen because it represents the relationship between a certain CNAB host environment and the resources that were created by a CNAB runtime in that host environment.
 In this sense, an environment takes responsibility for those resources if and only if it can _claim_ them.
 A claim is an _external assertion of ownership_.
 That is, the claim itself is not "installed" into the host environment.
 It is stored separately, possibly in an entirely different location.

 An installation MAY change over time, as a particular bundle is installed, then upgraded.
-In CNAB, each time a modifying operation is performed (Such as `install`, `upgrade`, or custom operations that are not read-only), the installation gets a new _revision_.
+In CNAB, each time a modifying operation is performed (such as `install`, `upgrade`, or custom operations that are not read-only), the installation gets a new _revision_.
 A revision is a unique identifier that identifies the combination of an _installation_ and a modification of that installation.
 Revision is stored on the claim.
 For example, when a CNAB bundle is installed, the installation will have an initial revision ID.
 When that installation is upgraded, it will have a new revision ID.
 How revisions are used is outside of the scope of this document, but it is safe to assume that if a revision ID has changed, one or more artifacts owned by the installation has also been changed.

 The claims system is designed to satisfy the requirements of the [Bundle Runtime specification](103-bundle-runtime.md) regarding the tracking of `CNAB_REVISION`.
 It also provides a description of how the state of a bundle installation may be represented.